Designer Perfume Knockoffs are they worth Considering?

 I have often loved going by the counters of various fine department stores to try on the various perfumes, and I have often wished I had the sixty dollars or more to buy one of these fine concoctions that made my skin smell heavenly, but often had to leave the store with just a whiff on my wrist.

-That Christmas my mother and came across some fabulous knockoff perfumes that smelled identical to the real thing, at a drug store, so we decided to buy a couple of bottles for ourselves and some gifts for our friends.
+That Christmas my mother and I came across some fabulous knockoff perfumes that smelled identical to the real thing, at a drug store, so we decided to buy a couple of bottles for ourselves and some gifts for our friends.

-I tried some for a new job I got the following January and one of my coworker told me that she loved the way my perfumed smelled, that she has always been fond of the perfume.
+I tried some for a new job I got the following January and one of my coworker told me that she loved the way my perfumed smelled, that she has always been fond of that perfume.
 I told her it was a knockoff, at that moment she then told me that the scent would probably wear of in no time.
 Amazingly enough, the scent lingered the entire day.
 I could still smell it on me, at the end of the day, but my co-worker said that only the real thing would last.
 I realized from that experience that there is a psychological aspect to all this, as well.
 If I had told her I paid a fortune for that perfume at a fine department store I’m sure she would still smell that perfume at the end of the day, just like I did.

-The question is are these knockoff perfumes worth it and is it even possible that they could be just as good as the original maker’s perfume?
+Are these knockoff perfumes worth it and is it even possible that they could be just as good as the original maker’s perfume?
 The answer varies, like original perfumes knockoff also vary in quality.
 There is a difference between the knockoff you buy at your local drug store for under twenty dollars and the one you buy at the dollar store, believe me I have tried both and not all knockoffs are created equal, as not all perfumes are created equal.

 Whether a perfume is a designer original or a knockoff, the ingredients must meet certain standards in order to create a truly fine and lasting fragrance.
 So when buying knockoff you can try to be frugal and save some money, but be careful with being too frugal because it will basically be a stinky deal, or as the saying goes “ you get what you pay for” so when buying a knockoff check the tester and try the fragrance for a day and see if it last till the evening, also check if the scent stays consistent, it would also be wise to bring a friend or family member along and do a similar test on them to make sure that the knockoff is a good quality knockoff.
 If it turns out that it continues to smell just as potent and fragrant on your friend and you by evening, then it would not be a bad idea to save some money and consider buying some knockoffs for Christmas.